mdalmaruf/Data-Structures/Week8.md

 ### Scenario
 Simulate a CPU scheduler using a circular linked list.
 Each node holds a process name and burst time.
 The scheduler gives each process a time slice.
+### Key Concepts
+- **Burst Time**: This is the total execution time (in milliseconds) required by a task or process.
+- **Quantum Time**: The fixed time slice (in milliseconds) allocated to each task in one cycle of the round-robin scheduler.

+If a task's burst time is more than the quantum, it will be paused and resumed in the next round.
+If it is equal to or less than the quantum, it completes in that cycle.

 ### Code
 ```java